I have a question for you: What makes a painter renowned?

-This Raphael painting was created during his final years and is considered to be one of the spookiest paintings by Raphael.
+Raphael created this artwork during his final years and is considered to be one of the spookiest paintings by him.

 Located in the Vatican Museum, this painting by Raphael was sold at auction for a whopping 47 million dollars.